 - 1. An official transcript showing a conferred bachelor's degree from a regionally accredited college or university. - a.
 In special circumstances, a student may be admitted without a completed bachelor's degree.
 In such instances, the following requirements would be required for admission: - i.
 A transcript showing a minimum of 2 years (60 semester credit hours) of college. - ii.
-A resume documenting substantial experience in a ministry.
+A resume documenting substantial experience in a ministry. - iii.
+2 years with increasing experience in teaching, coaching, representing, leadership development

-- iii.
-Evidence of life experience which demonstrates readiness for graduate theological education. - 2.
+- iv.
+Evidence of life experience and maturity which demonstrates readiness for graduate theological education. - 2.
 An overall grade point average of 2.7, or a GPA of at least 3.0 in the last 60 semester hours of undergraduate study. - 3.
 Any other official transcripts needed to verify undergraduate prerequisite courses or graduate transfer credit.
-Students may transfer up to 6 semester hours of graduate coursework toward an MEI degree, provided that the courses are approved by the Program Chair and the Dean of TCAGS. - 4.
+Students may transfer up to 6 semester hours of graduate coursework toward an MEI degree, provided that the courses are conducive to the program are approved by the Program Chair and the Dean of AGS. - 4.
 International students are also required to take the Test of English as a Foreign Language (TOEFL) before being considered for admission.
 The minimum TOEFL score is 560. - 5.
 All students wishing to enroll in the MEI program will submit a Personal Goals Essay that clearly articulates applicant's reasons for seeking admission to Tabor (500 words maximum). - 6.
 A professional resume with relevant work/ministry experience noted. - 7.
 Submission of all application materials. - 8.
 Three letters of recommendation from persons who can attest to an applicant's readiness for graduate-level study.
 These may be from such references as Pastors, church leaders, or an employer.